Anu0408/Truck_Delays_App/README.md

 - launch the Streamlit application to predict truck delays.

 ### **5. Running the Application**
-- To start the Streamlit app, run the following command in your terminal: `streamlit run app.py`
+- To start the Streamlit app, run the following command in the terminal: `streamlit run app.py`
 - The application will launch on your default web browser `(usually at http://localhost:8501)`.

 ## **Filtering Options**